jmhuer/Fall2021MusicResearch/mini_book/_build/html/_sources/docs/index3.md

 ---
 ### Q3 - Part 2.
 Pick the piece that sounds more like a human composed it

-You will be shown three A, B pairs.
+You will be shown two A, B pairs.
 For each A, B pair, select either A or B according to which one you think was fully composed by a human.

 **A.**